vicxon586/rt_covid_peru/README.md

 # Rt - Effective Reproduction Number (rt_covid_peru)
-This is the process to get the Effective Reproduction Number (also known as Rt) based on the initial model of Kevin Systrom (http://systrom.com/blog/the-metric-we-need-to-manage-covid-19/) and adapt to work with the data of Peru.
+This is the process to get the Effective Reproduction Number (also known as Rt) based on the initial model of [Kevin Systrom](http://systrom.com/blog/the-metric-we-need-to-manage-covid-19/) and adapt to work with the data of Peru.
 This value helps us to understand the contagious rate of the Covid-19 Pandemic.
-You can also see the article (https://medium.com/@vicxon586/latin-covid-an%C3%A1lisis-de-sudam%C3%A9rica-a-nivel-contagio-b8c5d4ac612c) I wrote based on the construction and adaptation of this model.
+You can also see the article [Latin-Covid: Análisis de Sudamérica a nivel Contagio](https://medium.com/@vicxon586/latin-covid-an%C3%A1lisis-de-sudam%C3%A9rica-a-nivel-contagio-b8c5d4ac612c) I wrote based on the construction and adaptation of this model.

-In addition, this model is effectively used in the platform OpenCovid-Peru (https://opencovid-peru.com/) we have built with other researchers.
+In addition, this model is effectively used in the platform [OpenCovid-Peru](https://opencovid-peru.com/) we have built with other researchers.
 We have this report and many others to help the country informing properly about the pandemic.

+## 🧐 What's the model about?
+(Extract from Kevin Systrom Blog)
+This model is based on [Bettencourt & Ribeiro’s](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0002185) algorithm.
+This original algorithm to estimate Rt is a function of how many new cases appear each day.
+The relationship between the # of cases yesterday and the number of cases today give us a hint of what Rt might be.
+However, we can’t rely on any one day too much in trying to guess Rt, as daily case counts are imperfect due to changing testing capacity, lags in data reporting, and random chance.
+However, using Bayes’ Theorem, we can take the new information we get from each day’s case count to adjust our expectation of what Rt is, getting closer to the true value as more daily data becomes available.

 ## 👉🏻 Get Started
 - I didn't built a virtual environment for this project, but you can (and should) do it to run the project.